GoogleCloudPlatform/professional-services/examples/cryptorealtime/README.md

 ## Costs
 This tutorial uses billable components of GCP, including:
 - Cloud Dataflow
-- Cloud Compute Engine
+- Compute Engine
-- Google Cloud Storage
+- Cloud Storage
 - Cloud Bigtable

 We recommend to clean up the project after finishing this tutorial to avoid costs.
 Use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected usage.